6 Reasons Why German Shepherds Whine & How to Stop It!

 When your dog is scared, it looks to you for comfort and safety because you are the leader of the pack.
 Try to minimize scary situations if possible, such as when a new person comes into the home.

 If it is a storm or some other uncontrollable situation causing your German Shepherd to whine, simply comfort your dog as best as you can.
 For instance, buy a Thunder shirt and do other things to calm the dog down while the fearful situation continues.

 6. It’s In Pain or Sick

 Dogs that are hurt or sick will whine because of how they feel.
-Often, the whining will be accompanied with other signs of illness, such as lethargy, lack of appetite, and reduced interest.
+Often, the whining will be accompanied by other signs of illness, such as lethargy, lack of appetite, and reduced interest.
 You need to take your dog to the vet as soon as you suspect pain or sickness is causing its whining.

 If you think your dog is whining because it is hurt or sick, schedule an appointment with your veterinarian as soon as possible.
 In the meantime, comfort your dog and be gentle with it to make it feel better in your presence.

 Other Ways to Prevent Your German Shepherd from Whining

 Because German Shepherds are prone to whining more than other breeds, you should incorporate whining prevention into your dog’s training and daily routine.
 That way, you don’t have to worry about your dog whining unnecessarily.
 Here are some things to try out:

 Dogs thrive on a schedule.
 Giving your German Shepherd a routine can prevent it from whining due to boredom, the need to go outside, or eating.
 Create a schedule for your German Shepherd and stick to it as best as possible.
 In this schedule, block out times for eating, playing, going outside, and resting.

 Obviously, there will be times when you have to break the schedule for special events or unforeseen circumstances.
 Just try to stick to the schedule as best as possible and listen to your dog if you accidentally have lost track of time.